apache/pulsar/site2/website/versioned_docs/version-2.4.0/client-libraries-python.md

 ### Installing from source

 To install the `pulsar-client` library by building from source, follow [these instructions](client-libraries-cpp.md#compilation) and compile the Pulsar C++ client library.
-That will also build the Python binding for the library.
+That also builds the Python binding for the library.

 To install the built Python bindings: